pkiel/notebook/_posts/2023-04-05-3dScanMorphometrics.md

 This data supports the hypothesis that surface complexity confers resistance to OA but does not confer increased growth rates under ambient conditions.
+One immediate question I have is does the FD mean anything for the coral microenvironment?
+The range of FD is 2.175-2.25, which although derived from log-log slope and limited between 0-3, seems quite narrow of a range to be divergently meaningful.
+See notes on next steps where I will try to test this using computational models.

-This hypothesis aligns closesly with the hypothesis outlined in Chan *et al* (2016).
+This hypothesis aligns closely with the hypothesis outlined in Chan *et al* (2016).
 Briefly, surface complexity slows water flow around the colony, thickening the diffusive boundary layer (DBL) and increasing water residence time in the thin layer directly surrounding the coral.
 Therefore, the coral’s metabolism has a greater influence on the properties of this seawater: during the day this water will have a higher pH than bulk seawater (photosynthesis) and at night this water will have a lower pH than bulk seawater (respiration).
 Coral metabolism and water residence time is well investigated at the ecosystem scale where these same properties are at play, but how these properties play out at the organismal scale remains largely unexplored.
 Together, these relative highs and lows create a variable pH environment that could stress harden a coral where it has adapted and/or acclimated and can, therefore, better withstand OA.
 Alternatively, this diel variability could work in concert with day to night calcification ratios to enhance daytime calcification to counteract the mean decrease in pH, effectively ameliorating OA (Enochs *et al* 2018; Chan & Eggins 2017).

 Chan *et al* (2016) supported this hypothesis by measuring pH changes in the DBL under different morphologies at different flow rates.
 They saw